srejitk/HouseOfGlass/House-of-glass/README.md

 2. For Styling House Of Glass uses my own CSS Component Libray - "Iridescent" - Github Link: <a href="https://github.com/srejitk/Iridescent">Iridescent</a>
 3. React Router
 4. JWT for authentication
-5. Vercel for hosting the website.
+5. vercel for hosting the website.

 ## Use the app:
 <p><a href="https://house-of-glass.vercel.app/">
    House Of Glass E-commerce
   </a></p>

 ## How to Install and Run the Project